crossbario/autobahn-java/WAMP Programming.md

         // then, define a sequence of authentication requests List<AuthRequest> auth_requests = new List([new AnonymousAuthRequest("anonymous", "realm1")]);

+        // serializers we want to run
+        Serializer serializers = new List([new CborSerializer()]);

+        // creating a WebSocket channel
+        MessageChannel channel = new WebSocketChannel("wss://demo.crossbar.io", "realm1", serializers);

         // register a listener for the session becoming CONNECTED session.registerSessionConnectedListener(